webstractions/sage-xpress/README.md

 });
 ```

+**Important** Since this package is introducing new Blade directives, you should clear your cached/compiled Blade files.
+Those files are located in `wp-content\uploads\cache`.

 ## Overview
 Outside of one line of code that you need to add to `setup.php` and the config files, there is nothing else you need to do.
 Config files are automatically registered with the Sage Container, no messing with `functions.php`.